-The sand and gravel general permit limits pollutants in discharges and requires monitoring of discharges to measure pollutant levels.
+The Sand and Gravel General Permit limits pollutants in discharges and requires monitoring of discharges to measure pollutant levels.
 The permit also requires the permittee to develop a monitoring plan and conduct representative sampling.
 The information below provides general guidance on what to include in the monitoring plan, goals and procedures for representative sampling, implementing the monitoring plan, reviewing the plan over time, and reporting to Ecology.
-The information here does not examine every aspect of permit requirements identified under Special Condition S5.B.
-Monitoring Plan.
+The information here does not examine every aspect of permit requirements.
 The permittee is responsible for reading the full text of the permit and complying with all applicable permit requirements.

 The monitoring plan must identify and provide basic information about each monitoring point.
 There must be sufficient monitoring points to provide representative sampling of all discharges onsite (see discussion on representative sampling below).
 Each monitoring point must be located on the site map and labeled.
-The label can be a name or number, but must be different for each monitoring point.
+The label can only be five characters long and must be different for each monitoring point.
 This monitoring point label must be used on all monitoring information reported to Ecology.
 The label becomes the official identifier of the monitoring point.
+Examples of labels are G001 and S001.

 The monitoring plan must provide the following information about each monitoring point:

 To arrive at representative sampling, consider all the places that water typically collects.
-Take pH measurements at these locations and note what facility activities (SIC or NAICS codes) may impact the water.
-An analysis of the pH values and associated activities form the basis for determining the number of sample sites necessary for representative sampling of discharges to ground water.
+Take measurements at these locations and note what facility activities (NAICS codes) may impact the water.
+An analysis of the values and associated activities form the basis for determining the number of sample sites necessary for representative sampling.
 Consider:

 Total Dissolved Solids Monitoring (TDS): The permit requires that process water from concrete batch plants and asphalt batch plants be collected in lined ponds.
-All discharges of process water from the lined pond to ground must be monitored for TDS.
 Samples should not typically be taken directly from the lined pond.
 If possible, take a sample of the wastewater discharge after any additional treatment such as pH adjustment and just before it contacts ground.

 Oil Sheen: The permit also requires a visual inspection for oil sheen.
 When water is present, there should be daily visual inspection in areas of the facility where employees and equipment are present.
 In portions of the facility where personnel and equipment are not active, visual inspections should be consistent with the frequency of personnel entering that area, but not less than once a month when water is present.

-All discharges to surface water require monitoring.
 While representative sampling in discharges to ground emphasized finding representative sampling points, representative sampling in surface water discharges emphasizes identification of the most appropriate time to sample (see below).
-Monitoring parameters include pH, turbidity, total suspended solids (process water and mine dewatering water), temperature (summer months only), oil sheen, and total dissolved solids (concrete batch process water only).
+Monitoring parameters include pH, turbidity, total suspended solids, and oil sheen.

-Parameters such as temperature and turbidity can vary considerably over the duration of a discharge and from one discharge event to another.
+Parameters such as turbidity can vary considerably over the duration of a discharge and from one discharge event to another.
 Monitoring frequency can be increased (e.g., weekly, daily, continuous) to capture a complete picture of this variation or you can identify the values you are most interested in and schedule monitoring to increase the odds of measuring those values.
-Monitoring frequency in the sand and gravel general permit relies in part on conducting sampling at the most appropriate time.
+Monitoring frequency in the Sand and Gravel General Permit relies in part on conducting sampling at the most appropriate time.

 Turbidity and TSS: Sampling should be conducted when discharge turbidity and